ArtyomPanfutov/jresult/README.md

 There are several static factory methods in the `Result` class which can be used for an operation result creation.

 The following example shows a simple way to create result object.
 The made up method `createAccount(...)` performs a validation before it creates an account.
-* **Failure Case**: If the account already exists,` Result.failure("The account already exists")` is returned, indicating the operation's failure with an appropriate error message.
+* **Failure case**: If the account already exists,` Result.failure("The account already exists")` is returned, indicating the operation's failure with an appropriate error message.
-* **Success Case**: For a new account, the method proceeds with creation and returns `Result.success(create(name))`, encapsulating the new account's identifier.
+* **Success case**: For a new account, the method proceeds with creation and returns `Result.success(create(name))`, encapsulating the new account's identifier.

 ```Java
     public Result<Long> createAccount(String name) {